michielkikkert/nl.kikkert.plex/README.md

 EN: Watch (I want to watch star trek);
 NL: Kijk / kijken (Ik wil star trek kijken)

+# Version 1.2.0

+- Continuation support!
+So if you want to watch a media item (using speech), the app now looks at the viewOffset.
+So if the offset is high enough (about 3 minutes into the movie), it will ask you if you would like to continue where you finished (answer 'no' or 'nee' to restart from the beginning).
+- FLOWS!
+As per request.
+The app is now capable of subscribing to PMS updates over a websocket.
+These flow triggers will also trigger when a play event is detected outside of Homey.
+This means you can now fairly easily make a flow that dims your lights as soon as you start a movie, even if you start that movie using your remote control.
+Still some caveats to take into account:
+	1) The logic does not keep track if WHAT item is playing.
+It just looks at a playing event coming from your (selected!)
+PMS.
+	2) If you have multiple players in your house (in multiple rooms), it will NOT differentiate.
+So triggers will fire even if you start a movie in one room ('playing') but if you stop a movie in another room, it will also fire stop.
+No way to control what is what as the socket events do not give me enough details to determine which player is playing what.
+So it should work fine for a simple setup - but also if you only use one player at a time.
+Also, if you do have multiple players, and you want to start watching something on another player, make sure you stop playing on the first one (and not have it paused).
+Paused players will still continue to fire events.
+	3) Shared servers are a bitch.
+So if for example you have Homey set to your own PMS, but via your smart TV you start a movie from a shared server, the flow will not trigger.
+If however you change Homey to the shared server, flows WILL trigger, however, they will also trigger when the owner of the shared servers starts or stops a movie
+	4) PHT (Plex Home Theater) - is a bitch!
+It does not emit a stop event (and when it does, it can take up to 5 minutes).
+This might screw up your stop flows a bit.
+Even if I would take the time (a lot of time) - to code some kind of work-around for this issue, it would still give you a delay of around 15 seconds before I can safely fire the stop event.

+	This notification functionality is switched on by default, however, I can see scenarios that might cause the logic to get twisted (it is event based after all).
+In that case, you can disable or reset (by switching off and on) on the settings page.
+The settings page will also show you if things work as it should give you a live view of the playing state and what is playing.

 # Version 1.1.2

 - Added PMP Driver.
 Support for PMP (Plex Media Player).
 This player is only available for Plex-Pass holders and is still in beta.
 I can therefore not guarantee that it will keep working as releases of PMP progress.
 For now it's working fine.